oks-erm/sofing/README.md

     >   - Initiate future engagement, such as following on social media, joining the club, attending meetups etc.

 ### Philosofy Page
-- Delivers the movement ethos and purpose in detail.
+- Delivers the movement's ethos and purpose in detail.
 - Justifies and redeems doing nothing.
 - Includes an easter egg for entertainment.
     #### User Goal: